chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_org_regenerate_key.rst

 You can also download a default |knife| config on the same page.

-In order to download the private key and the |knife rb| file:
+To download the private key and the |knife rb| file:

 #.
 Log into the **Management Console**.